vibhutisawant/che-release/README.md

 * VERSION file - should we add a test to verify we're not trying to re-release an existing release w/o an explicit override?

-* add step to delete existing tag if exists and need to re-run a step (eg., broken theia needs a re-release of `:7.20.1`)
+* add step to delete existing tag if exists and need to re-run a step (eg., broken theia needs a re-release of `:7.22.1`)

 * `releaseCheServer` vs. `buildCheServer` - use boolean param vs. having to rememeber to toggle two different method names

 * `./make-release.sh --push-olm-files` has to be run separately, then PR checks retriggered (maybe this will go away when we move to GH action).

-* can run `make-release.sh` for chectl before operator PRs are merged?
+* can run `make-release.sh` for chectl before operator PRs are merged? does it make sense to create the GH release BEFORE we run the make-release script?

 * add notification (email?
 UMB? slack?) when che-release job is done?